TheDatumOrg/TSB-UAD/docs/index.rst

 Overview
 --------

-TSB-UAD is a library of univariate time-series anomaly detection methods from the `TSB_UAD benchmark <https://github.com/TheDatumOrg/TSB-UAD>`_.
-Overall, TSB-UAD contains 14 anomaly detection methods, and 15 evaluation measures.
-TSB-UAD is part of a larger project called TSB-UAD.
-The latter provides several time series anomaly detection datasets that can be found here:
+TSB-UAD is a new open, end-to-end benchmark suite to ease the evaluation of univariate time-series anomaly detection methods.
+Overall, TSB-UAD contains 12686 time series with labeled anomalies spanning different domains with high variability of anomaly types, ratios, and sizes.
+Specifically, TSB-UAD includes 18 previously proposed datasets containing 1980 time series from real-world data science applications.
+Motivated by flaws in certain datasets and evaluation strategies in the literature, we study anomaly types and data transformations to contribute two collections of datasets.
+Specifically, we generate 958 time series using a principled methodology for transforming 126 time-series classification datasets into time series with labeled anomalies.
+In addition, we present a set of data transformations with which we introduce new anomalies in the public datasets, resulting in 10828 time series (92 datasets) with varying difficulty for anomaly detection.

 1. `Real data <https://www.thedatum.org/datasets/TSB-UAD-Public.zip>`_
 2. `Synthetic <https://www.thedatum.org/datasets/TSB-UAD-Synthetic.zip>`_